telerik/ajax-docs/controls/cloudupload/how-to/using-amazonSDK-version2.md

 However, if you need to keep on using the previously referenced to Amazon SDK v2 in version Q1 2017 or later, you can follow the following steps:

-1. Download the source code of the Telerik® UI for ASP.NET Ajax from your account.
+1. Download the source code of the Telerik® UI for ASP.NET AJAX from your account.

 	![ComboBox Skins Thumbnails](images/myaccount.png)